poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 Then there's the environmental impact.
 Training frontier LLMs takes a huge amount of computation power.
 [More than 200 environmental groups have demanded a halt to new data centres in the US](https://www.theguardian.com/us-news/2025/dec/08/us-data-centers), accusing the AI companies of causing planet-heating emissions, worsening the climate crisis, and exacerbating electricity bill increases.

+I've seen a lot of back-and-forth on the water consumption of AI data centres, with people saying it's only a small amount of water compared to e.g. the amount we use to grow soya beans.
+However, a UK government report [has warned that the growing demand could pose "a substantial threat to water security worldwide and, critically, within the UK"](https://assets.publishing.service.gov.uk/media/688cb407dc6688ed50878367/Water_use_in_data_centre_and_AI_report.pdf).
+It's also not just the overall quantity, but [where the water is drawn from](https://www.theatlantic.com/technology/archive/2024/03/ai-water-climate-microsoft/677602/) and the [impact on local water supplies](https://www.bbc.co.uk/news/articles/cy8gy7lv448o).

 ### Hallucinations

 And although LLMs have been improving a lot as we’ve probably all been seeing for ourselves, we can't rely on them to be accurate.